everlasterVR/everlastervr.github.io/_includes/naturalis/v1_0/saving_and_loading_presets.md

 Presets specific to TittyMagic and BootyMagic can be saved and loaded in-plugin.
-The default paths for presets are:
+The paths for presets are:

 |   | Path |
 | - | ---- |